 In accordance with IFRS, Pembina's joint ventures are accounted for using equity accounting.
 Under equity accounting, the assets and liabilities of the investment are presented net in a single line item in the Consolidated Statement of Financial Position, "Investments in Equity Accounted Investees".
 Net earnings from investments in equity accounted investees are recognized in a single line item in the Consolidated Statement of Earnings and Comprehensive Income "Share of Profit from Equity Accounted Investees".
 The adjustments made to earnings, in adjusted EBITDA above, are also made to share of profit from investments in equity accounted investees.
-Cash contributions and distributions from investments in equity accounted investees.
+Cash contributions and distributions from investments in equity accounted investees represent Pembina's share paid and received in the period to and from the investments in equity accounted investees.